oktaytuncay/Kubernetes/kubernetes.md

 myapp-deployment-7df67f74c5-zdfgq   1/1     Running   0          12s
 ```

 Deployment automatically creates a Replica Set and PODs.
-If we run the commands, we will be able to see the PODs with the name of deploymant and replicaset.
+If we run the commands, we will be able to see the PODs with the name of deployment and replicaset.

 So far there has not been much of a difference between replicaset and deployments.
 Except for the fact that deployment created a new Kubernetes object called deployments.